invoke-ai/InvokeAI/docs/installation/INSTALL_SOURCE.md

     [latest release](https://github.com/invoke-ai/InvokeAI/releases/latest), and
     look for a series of files named:

-    - invokeAI-src-installer-mac.zip
+    - invokeAI-src-installer-<VERSION>-mac.zip
-    - invokeAI-src-installer-windows.zip
+    - invokeAI-src-installer-<VERSION>-windows.zip
-    - invokeAI-src-installer-linux.zip
+    - invokeAI-src-installer-<VERSION>-linux.zip

     Download the one that is appropriate for your operating system.